CATARACT & LENS IMPLANT SURGERY

 The most common symptom of cataract is blurring of the vision, including difficulty reading, driving and watching television.
 Other important symptoms may include night vision glares, halos around bright lights, double vision, dim vision and distorted vision.
 Dr. Rush will examine your eyes to diagnose cataract and determine if it is the reason for your vision loss.
 Visually significant cataract is based upon how bothersome the vision defect caused by the cataract is for your daily activities.
 No two patients are exactly alike.
 The threshold point for favoring surgery depends upon what type of activities you do and how limiting the vision is for successfully performing them.

 How is cataract surgery performed?

-Modern cataract surgery uses an advanced phacoemulsification medical device that integrates ultrasound power dissolve your cataract into smaller pieces where it is subsequently extracted them from the eye.
-Then the foldable intraocular lens implant is positioned inside the eye in place of the old cataractous lens to restore your vision.
+Modern cataract surgery uses an advanced phacoemulsification medical device that integrates ultrasound power to dissolve your cataract into smaller pieces where it is subsequently extracted from the eye.
+Then, the foldable intraocular lens implant is positioned inside the eye in place of the old cataractous lens to restore your vision.
 A picture is worth a thousand words when describing a medical procedure.

 What type of lens implants are used during cataract surgery?

 The main goal of cataract surgery is to get rid of cataract, not get rid of glasses and contact lenses.
 But with new technology lens implants can reduce your dependency on glasses and contact lenses.
 This is especially advantageous to those with high prescriptions that are used to thicker glasses.
 We use the Alcon AcrySof®family of lenses, and they are the most advanced and commonly used implants in the field of ophthalmology.
 They have been successfully implanted in tens of millions of patients.
 Among the Alcon lens implants, there are several options and models to consider, each with their own relative merits

 Single Vision Distance